Inspired by the biggest package of yeast I’ve ever seen (Costco, you complete me.) we’re baking and baking some more!

 2. Proof for about an hour then divide the dough into 12 slices.

 3. Roll each slice into a long snake.
+This will be your soft pretzel.

 - devour immediately